K7CTC/direwolf/README.md

 # Dire Wolf Sound Modem Raspberry Pi Installation Script

 This script automates the process of getting the Dire Wolf sound modem up and running on a Raspberry Pi.
-It will only work with the standard Raspbian Buster image (2020-02-05) but the plan is to make it work with the lite image as well (then probably drop support for the standard image).
+It will only work with the standard Raspbian Buster image (2020-02-05) but the plan is to make it work with the Raspbian Lite image as well.

 What it does:

+* accepts and validates an amateur callsign provided via command line argument
 * checks to make sure script has not been executed with root proveleges
-* obtains the user's amateur radio callsign (regex checks help to validate as a north american callsign)
+* prompts user for callsign (via whiptail) if not provided via command line argument
 * installs required packages (cmake libasound2-dev libudev-dev)
 * clones the [Dire Wolf github repository](https://github.com/wb2osz/direwolf) to /home/pi/git/wb2osz/direwolf
 * checks out the dev branch (currently v1.6 D)